 People with Down syndrome can have a variety of complications

-Infants with Down syndrome who also had a congenital heart defect were found to be five times more likely to die in the first year of life compared to infants with Down syndrome who didn’t have a heart defect.
+Infants with Down syndrome who also had a congenital heart defect were found to be more likely to die in the first year of life compared to infants with Down syndrome who didn’t have a heart defect.

 Likewise, a congenital heart defect is one of the greatest predictors of death before age 20.
 New developments in heart surgery, however, are helping people with the condition live longer.